zakimjz/zakimjz.github.io/pages/courses/datamining/assign8.md

 Load' as the positive class (+1) and the other two classes (combined) as the negative class (-1), so that we get a binary classification task.

-First usr random seed 42, and np.random.permutation to permute the points, and  select only the first 2000 points as the initial dataset.
+First use random seed 42, and np.random.permutation to permute the points, and  select only the first 2000 points as the initial dataset.
 Next, Use [sklearn.train_test_split](https://scikit-learn.org/1.5/modules/generated/sklearn.model_selection.train_test_split.html),